Because unique is ubiquitous

 Thus – with the ego sufficiently diffused and externally mandated attainment diktats better identified – we are free to let go of our desire to be the standy-outiest person on Facebook.

-I’ll be honest with you, folks; once I stopped trying to be an individual (or alternative or superior or whatever) I also stopped be such a dick, and started on a path toward a deeper acceptance of self and, from there, to the most sustained period of happiness I have ever known.
+I’ll be honest with you, folks; once I stopped trying to be an individual (or alternative or superior or whatever) I also stopped being such a dick, and started on a path toward a deeper acceptance of self and, from there, to the most sustained period of happiness I have ever known.

 Even though I am the author of a book – The Pointless Revolution – which addresses the damaging and limiting influence of various orthodoxies on our individual and cultural lives, I have come to a place where it is also okay for me to be normal.
 I no longer pretend not to be a balding, middle dood who takes five minutes to prod out an SMS and who audibly creaks when he tries to get out of bed on cold mornings.